4 years full-time (plus optional placement year)

 This module will:

-You'll study two compulsory language modules in French and Italian.
+You'll study core language modules in French and Italian, examples of which may include:

 Your studies will focus on issues of culture and society in the French and Italian-speaking worlds.
 You will develop skills in critical analysis of sources and communicate your findings using French and Italian in different registers.
 You'll tackle questions such as: